 In the Destination Space: select Adobe RGB 1998 and the conversion options below should all be set to the default.
 Go ahead and select ok.
 Now, if you look in the bottom left hand corner you will see our file is back in the correct profile Adobe RGB 1998.

 Next we will describe the process of soft proofing: using our custom print profiles which can be downloaded from our website.
 Soft proofing is an onscreen preview of how you file with print on your chosen paper.
 For B&W printing it is most useful for contrast and brightness adjustments.

-In order to view a soft proof you need to download and use our custom colour profiles from our website.
+In order to view a soft proof you need to download and use our custom colour profiles from our website, which you can download here.
 If you haven’t done this already I suggest watching our video “preview your print” video for additional instructions on where to put the profiles on your computer: